Plastic bottles are one of the biggest concerns among plastic pollution.

 Pop some pens in them to hold onto at your home office desk, or fill them with crayons to bring out for the children.

-It’s a good way of teaching them to surround themselves with reusable products.
+It’s a good way of teaching them to surround themselves with reusable items.

 If you’re like most of us, then you drink coffee and hopefully use reusable coffee filters.

 You might have a plastic bottle that stores coffee creamer in the fridge right now.
 Clean it once it’s empty, and then store snacks in it.